 This is why Douglas Family Law Group is here for you.
 Our White Plains, NY divorce lawyers are experienced, dependable, and understand there is a lot at stake.
 We listen to you during the initial consultation and address any concerns about the process.
 Your lawyer will develop a custom-tailored legal strategy that improves the odds of success.

-Call our law offices in White Plains, NY, at 914-615-9058 to speak to our seasoned attorney and learn more about how we can help.
+Call our law offices in White Plains, NY, at to speak to our seasoned divorce attorney and learn more about how we can help.

 What Are the Grounds for Divorce in New York?

-Under New York State laws, the legally acceptable grounds or reasons for divorce include inhuman treatment, the relationship being irretrievably broken for 6 months, adultery, imprisonment for three or more years, abandonment, and separation via a court judgment or signed agreement between the couple.
+Under New York State laws, the legally acceptable grounds or reasons for divorce include inhuman treatment, domestic violence, the relationship being irretrievably broken for 6 months, adultery, imprisonment for three or more years, abandonment, and separation via a court judgment or signed agreement between the couple.
 These criteria provide a comprehensive framework for couples to seek dissolution of their marriage while ensuring that the process aligns with the state’s legal standards for family law.
 It’s important to consult with a qualified attorney to understand the nuances of family law issues each ground and how they apply to your specific situation, as divorce laws may evolve over time.

 What Is Equitable Distribution, How Does It Work?